dmkahler/SAR-code/README.md

 Interferometric Synthetic Aperture Radar (InSAR) is an advanced SAR technique that measures surface deformation with high precision.
 InSAR works by comparing the phase of radar signals acquired at different times or from different viewing angles.
 By measuring changes in the phase of these signals, InSAR can detect subsidence, uplift, and other ground deformation phenomena with millimeter-level accuracy.
 InSAR has numerous applications, including monitoring volcanic activity, tracking land subsidence, and studying earthquake deformation.

-This repository aims to provide a comprehensive set of tools and scripts to facilitate SAR and InSAR data processing, analysis, and visualization.
+This repository aims to provide a set of scripts to facilitate SAR and InSAR data processing, analysis, and visualization.
 By leveraging NASA's Vertex and MintPy software packages, among others, users can efficiently process SAR and InSAR data, extract valuable geophysical information, and generate insightful visualizations.

 ## Features